The pics are in from Saturday night's Kids' Choice Awards—and it's quite a mixed bag of winning looks as well as a few beauty faux pas.

 Freakin' LOVE Lea's makeup here—has it ever looked better?
 And oh, guess who was behind it?
-None other than Melanie Inglessis, who spilled all her red carpet secrets and favourite prodz in my interview with her the other day.
-(It's a must-read.)
+None other than Mélanie Inglessis, who spilled all her red carpet secrets and favourite prodz in this interview.
 No wonder Lea looks so great.
-Now, we all want to know what this lip colour is, and I can confirm it's a Lip Tar from Obsessive Compulsive Cosmetics.
-I'm guessing it's Anime (described as "seriously neon fuchsia"), worn with just brows and lashes—and you can bet that's a Giorgio Armani foundation on her skin.
+The neon fuchsia lip is perfect with just brows and lashes.

-What I'm not loving here are her bangs (and neither would Bill Angst).
-He's always taught me to keep them skimming the bottom of the brows; that would look a million times better on Lea with the otherwise lovely faux bob.
+What I'm not as crazy about are her bangs.
+They should be skimming the bottom of the brow.
 A longer bang could've been pushed to one side more easily, too, so that there wouldn't be such a drastic contrast between straight (bangs) and wavy (lengths).

 Can you say perfection?
-Victoria is one of those rare celebs who never makes a hair or makeup misstep on the red carpet.
+Victoria rarely makes a hair or makeup misstep on the red carpet.
 Aside from her obvious genetic blessings, I think it's because she tends to keep things simple and understated, letting her natural beauty shine through.
 Her makeup is soft and just barely peachy, with a hint of sheer, glossy colour on the mouth, and a peach flush to the cheeks.
 She has fantastic brows that frame her face, so really doesn't need much in the way of eye makeup except some subtle shading for definition.

 Her simple hairstyle demonstrates that you don't always have to do something complicated.
 The side part and the shiny, straight texture are all she needs.

-Uh-oh, Bella.
-She used to be one of my favourites in the teen set (can you believe she's only 16 years old?), but this time didn't quite hit the mark.
-Most of all, I'm not crazy about this hairstyle.
+Bella is usually a favourite, but this time she didn't quite hit the mark.
+First of all, I'm not crazy about this hairstyle.
 This is when half-up, half-down definitely looks dated.
 (A more modern way to wear it is like Lucy Liu.)
 Or, if Bella had just made a decision either way, to leave it all down or put it all up, it would've much improved this look.

-I'm also not crazy about the yellow and green eye makeup.
-Green, I can take, but yellow doesn't usually belong anywhere near the eyes—unless you're Rachel McAdams back in the day and wearing a simple, runway-esque hit of neon yellow liner with everything else bare.
+I'm also not a fan of the yellow and green eye makeup.
+Green, I can take, but yellow doesn't usually belong anywhere near the eyes—unless you're Rachel McAdams wearing a simple, runway-esque hit of neon yellow liner with everything else bare.
 But again, if the hair weren't such a let-down, it might've worked.

 What's also worth noting about Debby is her hair—the light reddish colour is unusual and flattering, and so are her long, loose, just slightly textured waves.